ajasnz/random-scripts/README.md

-# randompython
+# snippets
-Random python scripts that may or may not be useful
+Random code scripts and snippets that may or may not be useful